[Updated: 16 January 2019]

-Visiting Japan during cherry blossom season is definitely one of items to tick off your bucket list and of course, the best place to start would be none other than the Japanese capital, Tokyo 🎌 Cherry blossoms bloom all over Japan during the spring months, so check out our forecast to see when’s the best time to visit!
+Visiting Japan during cherry blossom season is definitely one of the items to tick off your bucket list and of course, the best place to start would be none other than the Japanese capital, Tokyo 🎌 Cherry blossoms bloom all over Japan during the spring months, so check out our forecast to see when’s the best time to visit!

 While you’re busy looking up the prime spots to witness the glorious blooms of the sakura, let’s not forget that there are many landmarks and places of interests worth visiting in Tokyo too.